T. Christian Miller: Honors and awards

 Miller has won numerous local, national and international awards.
 In 1999, he won the John B. Oakes Award for Environmental Journalism for his coverage of runaway growth in the Santa Monica Mountains.
 In 2004, he was awarded the Livingston Award for international reporting, one of the most competitive and prestigious reporting prizes in American journalism, for his coverage of children and war.
 In 2005, he won an Overseas Press Club award.
 In 2009, he won an Investigative Reporters and Editors award.
 In 2010, he won a George Polk award with Daniel Zwerdling of National Public radio for his work covering traumatic brain injuries in the U.S. military.
 In that same year, he was also given the Selden Ring Award for investigative reporting on private contracting in Iraq and Afghanistan.
 In 2015, Miller, Marcela Gaviria, and colleagues from ProPublica and Frontline were awarded two News & Documentary Emmy Awards, the Robert F. Kennedy Center For Justice and Human Rights award for their work documenting the support given by the Firestone Company to Charles Taylor, Liberia's former president and a convicted war criminal, during that country's civil war.
 In 2016, Miller, along with Ken Armstrong of The Marshall Project, won the Pulitzer Prize in Explanatory Reporting for an article on the Washington and Colorado serial rape cases.
 In 2020, he and several other ProPublica reporters shared the Pulitzer Prize for National Reporting with members of The Seattle Times.
-With Megan Rose and Robert Faturechi, Miller had received the award for their report on United States Seventh Fleet accidents.
+With Megan Rose and Robert Faturechi, Miller received the award for a report on United States Seventh Fleet accidents.
+In 2024, Miller and his colleagues at ProPublica and The Capitol Forum won the Gerald Loeb Award, the most prestigious in business writing, for a series on denials by health insurance companies.
+In 2026, Miller was part of a team of reporters from numerous outlets honored for Public Service by the ASME's National Magazine Awards for chronicling ICE raids against Venezuelan immigrants.